PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/full_guide/01_starthere.md

 <img src="/com.playeveryware.eos/Documentation~/full_guide/epic_developerportal_productlanding.png" alt="The first thing in the Product landing page is your Product, Clients, Sandboxes, and Deployments.
 Other than Product, these likely haven't been configured yet."/>

-In order to get the most out of the EOS Plugin for Unity, you'll need to create and configure a Product, a Client, Sandboxes, and Deployments.
+In order to get the most out of the EOS Plugin for Unity, you'll need to create and configure a Product, a Client, Sandboxes, and Deployments in the developer portal.
 Start by creating a Client by navigating to the `Clients` section.
 There you'll see your list of Clients and Client policies, which will be empty.